Hats-Protocol/farcaster-delegator/README.md

 It can be useful to think about a FarcasterDelegator contract as a wrapper around an fid that adds more flexibility and control over who can cast from and administer the fid.
 For example, an organization could use a FarcasterDelegator contract to own an fid and share casting rights among a subset of its members.
 This use case is especially powerful with HatsFarcasterDelegator, since those rights can be programmed with the full flexibility of Hats Protocol, such as programmatic revocation.

+See the [Diagrams](./diagrams/) directory for a visual representation of how HatsFarcasterDelegator can be used to delegate casting rights and to cast on behalf of an fid owned by a HatsFarcasterDelegator contract.

 These docs are currently intended for smart contract developers and Farcaster client developers.
 Once support is added to at least one Farcaster client, we'll add docs for end users.

 ## HatsFarcasterDelegator.sol